Lsh0x/murmure-api/examples/README_STREAMING_CLIENT.md

 📡 Connecting to server...
 ✅ Connected to server

-🎤 Starting streaming conversation...
-   Recording in 2 second chunks
+🎤 Push-to-Talk Mode
+   Hold SPACE to record, release to transcribe
-   Press Ctrl+C to stop
+   Press Ctrl+C to exit

+🎙️  Recording #1 (hold SPACE)...
+   📤 Sending to server for transcription...
-✅ Chunk 1: Hello, this is the first part of the conversation.
+✅ Transcription: Hello, this is my first message.

+🎙️  Recording #2 (hold SPACE)...
+   📤 Sending to server for transcription...
-✅ Chunk 2: And this is the second part.
+✅ Transcription: And this is my second message.
-✅ Chunk 3: The conversation continues in real-time.

 ^C
-🛑 Stopping streaming conversation...

 📝 Conversation transcript:
-Hello, this is the first part of the conversation.
-And this is the second part.
-The conversation continues in real-time.
+Hello, this is my first message.
+And this is my second message.
 ```

-## Chunk Duration
+## Push-to-Talk Benefits

-The `--chunk-duration` option controls how long each audio segment is:

-- **Shorter chunks (1-2 seconds)**: More frequent updates, lower latency
-- **Longer chunks (3-5 seconds)**: Better transcription accuracy, less network overhead

-**Recommended**: Start with 2 seconds and adjust based on your needs.
+- **Precise control** - Record exactly what you want to say
+- **No partial sentences** - Complete thoughts before transcription
+- **Natural pauses** - Take breaks between recordings
+- **Better accuracy** - Full sentences improve transcription quality

 ## Microphone Permission (macOS)